btcven/locha/documentation/en/chapter_1.md

 3. Implementation of the AODVv2 protocol in an embedded system, for this case [RIOT-OS](https://www.riot-os.org/).
 4. Verify the performance of the AODVv2 protocol and contrast it with what was previously planned.
 5. Development of the driver needed for the integration with the OS and the hardware.
-6. Calculate and set constant values for the network operation.
+6. Compute set of constant values for the network operation.

 Our secondary objectives are: